portal-cornell/portal-cornell.github.io/_pages/about.md

 **P**eople and **R**obots **T**eaching and **L**earning (PoRTaL) group is part of [Cornell Computer Science](https://www.cs.cornell.edu/).
 Our mission is to enable robots to work seamlessly alongside human partners in the wild.
 To this end, our work focuses on imitation learning, decision making and human-robot interaction.
-We are passionate about both theory and algorithms that enable robots with skills to work with people.
+We are passionate about both theory and algorithms that equip robots with skills to work with people.
 We focus on settings where a robot continually interacts with humans and its environment on domains such as collaborative mobile manipulation.